webshop-tech/integration-for-billingo-fluentcart/README.md

 - WordPress 5.0 or higher
 - FluentCart plugin installed and activated
-- Active Számlázz.hu account with Agent API Key
+- Active Billingo account with Agent API Key
 - PHP 7.4 or higher

 ## ⚠️ Important Warning

 **Before using this plugin in production:**

-1. **Enable Test Mode** in both FluentCart and Számlázz.hu
+1. **Enable Test Mode** in both FluentCart and Billingo
 2. **Generate test invoices** to verify everything works correctly
 3. **Consult with your accountant** to ensure the plugin meets your accounting requirements
 4. **Review all generated invoices** for accuracy (amounts, VAT calculations, company data)